-This bit is a reserved bit in the ATmega329/3290/649/6490 and always read as zero.
+This bit is reserved and always read as zero.

 Bit 4 - RWWSRE: Read-While-Write Section Read Enable

 When programming (Page Erase or Page Write) to the RWW section, the RWW section is blocked for reading (the RWWSB will be set by hardware).
 To re-enable the RWW section, the user software must wait until the programming is completed (SPMEN will be cleared).
 Then, if the RWWSRE bit is written to one at the same time as SPMEN, the next SPM instruction within four clock cycles re-enables the RWW section.
 The RWW section cannot be re-enabled while the Flash is busy with a Page Erase or a Page Write (SPMEN is set).
 If the RWWSRE bit is written while the Flash is being loaded, the Flash load operation will abort and the data loaded will be lost.